taoshidev/serve-outputs-ptn/README.md

 ## Final Notes
-This Flask server setup provides a simple template for serving API requests.
-If not using the Request Network, ensure all security measures are in place before deploying to a live environment.

-The Request Network is a Taoshi product which serves subnet data while handling security, rate limiting, data customization, and provide a polished customer-facing and validator setup UI.
+The [Request Network](https://request.taoshi.io/) is a Taoshi product which serves subnet data while handling security, rate limiting, data customization, and provide a polished customer-facing and validator setup UI.
+Running this repo is a pre-req to serving data on the Request Network.